kasahorow/ayikaile/examples/multi_training/README.md

 # multi training

-In this example, we train models per agents.
+In this example, we will automate the training of many agent models.
-We will have 69 agents, each agent will pronunce around 60 words, and for each word we can have between 01 and 02 pronunciations.
+We will handle 69 agents, each agent will pronunce around 60 words, and for each word we can have between 01 and 02 pronunciations.

 ### Implementation